Written by J Slatter - 01 Mar 2009

 Most of the passenger services on this line are provided by First Great Western using Class 158 units, with a sprinkling of Class 150 and Class 153 units as well.
 The only other operator is South West Trains who run a handful of services using Class 159s each day.

 Freight is relatively sparse, mostly stone trains to/from the Mendip Quarries to/from Hamworthy, Fareham, Chichester and Eastleigh, with the occasional oil train from Fawley and regular engineers trains from Westbury to Eastleigh and vice versa.
-These are mostly in the hands of EWS Class 59s and 66s, with the very occasional Class 60.
+These are mostly in the hands of DB Schenker Class 59s and 66s, with the very occasional Class 60.
 There are also occasional MOD workings to Warminster and STP movements from Eastleigh Works heading to Bristol/Gloucester of carriages, wagons or multiple units.

 However, if the lines around Basingstoke are blocked due to engineering works, this can yield diverted Freightliners (usually Saturdays) although these are mostly heading south so this location is not the best place to go for them.